codingUnited/.github/profile/README.md

 - Explore tools, ideas, and emerging technologies
 - Support one another in class, code, and community

-Whether you’re interested in AI, embedded systems, full-stack apps, or just getting started — there’s a place for you here.
+Whether you’re interested in AI, embedded systems, full-stack apps, or just getting started, there’s a place for you here.

 **Learn.
 Create.
 Evolve.
 Together.**